Andrew McCartney, 1803

 Two brothers, who lived in Belfast, wanted to bring their great grandfather into town to live because of his advanced age and he lived alone.
 At that time he was supposedly in his late eighties.
 The two brothers built a room on the back of one of the brothers houses in the Shankill section of Belfast and moved the old gentleman in.

 As the story goes, the brothers came home one day to find a note from the old man saying that it was too noisy in the big city.
 He had packed his bags and was walking home to the cottage, a distance of more than twenty miles.
 The two brothers set out after him.

 Approximately twenty miles away from Belfast the brothers came upon an accident.
 A runaway horse had trampled someone.
 When they investigated, they discovered that the victim was their great grandfather and he was, unfortunately, deceased.

 Portglenone, Antrim, is about thirty or forty miles from Belfast.
 It aslo boasts a stately house, which has parklands and a 300-acre farm.

-Could this story be about the older Andrew who spent most, if not all of his life in Portglenone?
-Unfortinately, this is another situation which can neither be confirmed or denied.
+Could this story be about the older Andrew who spent most, if not all his life in Portglenone?
+Unfortinately, this is another situation which can neither be confirmed nor denied.
 Since I heard the story when I was a child, I don't remember any names or dates to give us leads.
-It is just an interesting story that must be consined to the unprovable legend category.
+It is just an interesting story that must be consigned to the unprovable legend category.

 For more information about the Portglenone area, visit their web site.